DrisyaNairJ/JnJ_Atm_Project/README.md

 Input / Output
  The user should be able to request a balance check along with maximum withdrawal amount (if any).
- The user should be able to request a withdrawal and if successful remaining balance will be displayed.
+ The user should be able to request a withdrawal and if successful details of the notes that would be dispensed along with remaining balance.
  User should be provided with meaningful error messages.